HardisonCo/.github/international/costa-rica/cr-health/hms-a2a/index.md

 ## Integration Points

-This document outlines how HMS-A2A is integrated with cr_Health systems in Costa Rica.
+This document outlines how HMS-A2A is integrated with cr-health systems in Costa Rica.